 |Provide working wiring for one telephone jack.||Not addressed|

 |Provide working carbon monoxide detector.||Not addressed|

 Landlords are responsible to keep all common areas clean and in a safe condition.

 The landlord is required to make all repairs and do whatever is necessary to put and maintain the premises in a fit and habitable condition.

-- Sending notice – The tenant must send written notice to the landlord describing the landlord’s act of noncompliance and stating that he will terminate the lease after thirty days if the situation described is not remedied within fourteen days.
+- Sending Notice – The tenant must send written notice to the landlord describing the landlord’s act of noncompliance and state that the lease will terminate after thirty days if the situation described is not remedied within fourteen days.

-- Landlord access – Tenants are required to give the landlord access to the property to make necessary repairs.
-However, a landlord must give tenants 2 days’ notice unless:
+- Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs.
+However, a landlord must give tenants two days’ notice unless:

 - The tenant no longer occupies the property.

 - It’s an emergency.